kennycason/kennycason/posts/2014-10-26-swift-boxxle.markdown

 Simply touch in the direction you want to move.
 For example to move right, touch to the right of the character.
 I really tried hard not to use the Virtual D-Pad, per reading many blogs on mobile game design. :)

-This port features:
+This clone features:

 1. 40 levels from the original Boxxle (GameBoy)
 2. Touch [next] to go to the next level
 3. Touch [reset] to reset the level in case you make a mistake
 4. Step counter for each level

-This port doesn't include:
+This clone doesn't include:

 1. Level passwords
 2. Walking animations (I couldn't find the sprites)